Bathing: Ancient world

-Bathing in Ancient China may be traced back to the Shang Dynasty, 3000 years ago (1600–1046 BCE).
+Bathing in ancient China may be traced back to the Shang dynasty, 3000 years ago (1600–1046 BCE).
 Archaeological findings from the Yinxu ruins show a cauldron to boil water, smaller cauldrons to draw out the water to be poured into a basin, skin scrapers to remove dirt and dead skin.
-2300 year old lavish imperial bathrooms with exquisite tiles and a sewage system can be seen in Xi'an.
-Bathing grew in importance in the Han Dynasty (202 BC–AD 220) where officials were allowed to take a day's leave for bathing at home every five days, and bathing became the reason for a bank holiday for the first time.
+Three 2000-year-old baths with exquisite tiles and a sewage system can be seen in Xi'an.
+Bathing grew in importance in the Han dynasty (202 BC – AD 220) where officials were allowed to take a day's leave for bathing at home every five days, and bathing became the reason for a bank holiday for the first time.

 An accountable daily ritual of bathing can be traced to the ancient Indians.
 They used elaborate practices for personal hygiene with three daily baths and washing.
 These are recorded in the works called grihya sutras which date back to 500 BCE and are in practice today in some communities.
 In Hinduism, “Prataha Kaal” (the onset of day) or “Brahma Muhoortham” begins with the 4 am “snanam” or bath, and was considered extremely auspicious in ancient times.

 Ancient Greece utilized small bathtubs, wash basins, and foot baths for personal cleanliness.
 The earliest findings of baths date from the mid-2nd millennium BC in the palace complex at Knossos, Crete, and the luxurious alabaster bathtubs excavated in Akrotiri, Santorini.
 A word for bathtub, asaminthos (ἀσάμινθος), occurs eleven times in Homer.
 As a legitimate Mycenaean word (a-sa-mi-to) for a kind of vessel that could be found in any Mycenaean palace, this Linear B term derives from an Aegean suffix -inth- being appended to an Akkadian loan word with the root namsû ('washbowl', 'washing tub').
 This luxurious item of the Mycenaean palace culture, therefore, was clearly borrowed from the Near East.
 Later Greeks established public baths and showers within gymnasiums for relaxation and personal hygiene.
 The word gymnasium (γυμνάσιον) comes from the Greek word gymnos (γυμνός), meaning "naked".